angeltoast/obhelper/README.md

 *At this stage of development, it will be safer for you to download the scripts to a testing directory, with a copy of your menu.xml in the same location.
 Run it with  ./obh.sh*

-16th October 2021
+18th October 2021
-   *  All functions are now working - all known bugs have been fixed;
+   *  All known bugs have been fixed;
    *  obhelper uses the Yad suite of GTK dialogs for display, so please make sure that you have Yad installed;
    *  There are 6 modules (scripts) - make sure you download them all;